Shoaibtalib611/GenSlide-AI-for-Automated-Presentations/README.md

-# GenSlide-AI-for-Automated-Presentations
+# GenSlide: AI for Automated Presentations:
-GenSlide is an AI-powered PowerPoint add-in that generates professional presentations from text prompts using Google’s Gemini API.
-It automates slide creation with relevant content and formating, enabling real-time customization for faster, smarter, and more engaging presentations.
+GenSlide is an AI-powered Microsoft PowerPoint add-in designed to automatically generate professional presentations from user input.
+Using Google’s Gemini API, it creates well-structured slides with relevant text, images, and formatting in seconds.
+The tool enables users to interact through a chatbot interface, allowing customization and refinement of slides in real time.
+By automating slide creation, GenSlide saves time, enhances productivity, and ensures visually engaging presentations for academic, corporate, and creative use cases.